 On June 27 and 28, 2017 the ten NUCLEI Project Partners will come together in Munich to meet for a Transnational NUCLEI Brokers Coaching.
 The aim of this meeting is to exchange news and information on improving innovation-related services through networking.
 One major highlight will be the Make Light Makeathon which serves as an example of the NUCLEI project as it proves how technology transfer and open innovative thinking are linked.

-Our project leader CRIT as well as SIG were also present at this year´s IQS Summit to hold a workshop on Open Innovation – from local to transnational led by Mr. Enrico Callegati (CRIT).
+Our project partners CRIT as well as Steinbeis Innovation (SIG) were also present at this year´s IQS Summit to hold a workshop on Open Innovation – from local to transnational led by Mr. Enrico Callegati (CRIT).

 SMART Automation - the leading trade fair for industrial automation in Austria - was a big success this year.